halcyonnouveau/estoult/docs/index.rst

 Features:

 - Not an ORM.
-Estoult treats the data, not objects, as first class citizens.
+Estoult doesn't attempt to apply relational algebra to objects.
 - Concise and composable (sub)queries.
 - Easy debugging by displaying any generated SQL in a readable format.
 - Performant as raw SQL.
 Estoult is **NOT** an ORM.